Contributing#

 Coding Style#

 We adhere to PEP 8 wherever possible, except that line widths are permitted to go beyond 79 characters to a max of 99 characters for code.
 This should tend to be the exception rather than the norm.
-A uniform code style is enforced by black to prevent energy wasted on style disagreements.
+A uniform code style is enforced by ruff format to prevent energy wasted on style disagreements.

 Outside of PEP 8, when coding please consider PEP 20 - The Zen of Python.
 When in doubt: